 - In a large mixing bowl, mix the flour, sugar, sea salt and baking powder, and set aside.

-- In a small mixing bowl, beat the egg slightly, and stir in the coconut oil, milk and lemon zest.
+- In a small mixing bowl, beat the egg slightly, and stir in the oil, milk and lemon zest.

 - Stir in the lemon juice